What the best dehumidifiers

 of a concern if you plan to drain the dehumidifier continuously via a hose.

-dehumidifier will wring out moisture more slowly.
+speed, but will wring out moisture more slowly.

 - Automatic shutoff.
 Automatic shutoff deactivates the